 Sebastian Herkner was born in Bad Mergentheim, Germany.
 He studied product design at the HfG Offenbach am Main (Offenbach University of Art and Design), already focusing during his studies on designing objects and furniture merging various cultural contexts,

-Amy Hilton graduated in Literature at Goldsmiths College, University of London, and in January 2008, she moved to the French Alps where she reconnected with nature.
-Her artistic aspirations developed in the sandstone of hard seasons,
+Artist and writer Amy Hilton graduated in Literature from Goldsmiths College, University of London, and then moved to the French Alps where she reconnected with nature.
+Her artistic aspirations developed in the harsh seasons,

 French-born, Marlene Huissoud is an experimental designer.
 She graduated from a MA Material Futures (known as Textile Futures) at Central Saint Martins’ School of Art and Design in London where she developed the project From Insects : an exploration of insect materials from the common honeybee and the Indian silkworm.